jebreimo/Argen/README.md

     Argument: NAME

-Is used in combination with the *Flags* property to specify that an option requires an argument.
+*Argument* is used in combination with the *Flags* property to specify that an option requires an argument.
 Unlike *Text*, it's not possible to specify option arguments with *Flags* property's value, hence this property.

 #### Example
 This creates a non-standard option "out-file" that takes an argument "FILE":